nhsbsa/nhsbsa-prototype-kit-monitor/README.md

 - Automatically fetches the latest NHS Prototype Kit version
 - Checks all NHSBSA prototypes for compatibility issues
-- Provides reports on errors and warnings at https://nhsbsa.github.io/nhsbsa-prototype-kit-monitor/
+- GitHub action runs each day at midnight and provides reports on errors and warnings at https://nhsbsa.github.io/nhsbsa-prototype-kit-monitor/

 ---